Dental Implants Adelaide are the ideal solution for you if you have

-Implants can be an alternative to bridges, root canal treatment and dentures but as mentioned before each case is uniquely different and needs to be assessed accordingly
+Implants can be an alternative to bridges, root canal treatment and dentures but as mentioned before each case is uniquely different and needs to be assessed accordingly.

 Dental Implants – What is involved?

 Like any other dental treatment, it is important for you to know your options well.
-If a tooth is painful, loose or broken, it may be better for it to be replaced by an implant instead of persevering with other treatments.
+If a tooth is painful, lose or broken, it may be better for it to be replaced by an implant instead of persevering with other treatments.

-Records are taken to figure out the amount of bone present in the jaw, the space available for the implant and how the bite comes together.
+Records are taken to figure out the amount of bone present in the jaw, the space available for the implant, and how the bite comes together.
 The surgeon then plans the surgery, according to those initial findings.
-The implant is placed in the jaw bone and left there for integration over time.
+The implant is placed in the jawbone and left there for integration over time.
 The length of the healing period depends on the quality and amount of bone and the location of the implant.